josh-works/josh-works.github.io/_posts/2024-10-09-on-hitting-and-the-concept-of-spanking.md

 layout: post
 title: On Hitting Smaller People, or "Spanking"
 published: false
-description: "In which I clearly state a frame on the concept of 'spanking', as it exists within evangelicalism and elsewhere"
+description: "In which I clearly state a frame on the concept some call 'spanking', as it exists within evangelicalism and elsewhere.
+All reasonable people are fully opposed to the concept."
 date:  2024-10-09 06:00:00 -0700
-categories: [parenting]
+categories: [evangelicalism]
-tags: [parenting, abuse]
+tags: [parenting, abuse, evangelicalism, jesus_christ]
 permalink: /hitting
 issue_id: 88
 ---